“Fair, consistent processes and

 A leader needs to combat any fear of creating change.
 Three tools can help the leader to create change and move change plans forward.

-• Include the internal organizational leaders into the process of change and let them help to create the change.
+- Include the internal organizational leaders in the process of change and let them help to create the change.
 When done well then those who were previously fearful of change may themselves become missionaries of the changes or at least become neutral to them.

-• Communicate the need loudly and clearly.
-This creates a push/pull strategy to push it by the data and pull it through by letting people know the need, the importance, and how the organization will become a better place.
+- Communicate the need loudly and clearly.
+This creates a push/pull strategy to push by the data and pull it through by letting people know the need, the importance, and how the organization will become a better place.

 Although leaders or change agents are responsible for creating and implementing the changes, in the end, they rely on the people in the trenches to get things done.